Mailbag: More thoughts on Russell Wilson, and could Seahawks wear throwback uniforms in 2021?

 A: Yes, there could be.

-The sticking point for Seattle in donning throwbacks has been the NFL’s “one-helmet rule’’, which was enacted in 2013 as a safety rule, the thought being a player wearing just one helmet all season was better than wearing multiple ones throughout the year.
+The sticking point for Seattle in donning throwbacks has been the NFL’s “one-helmet rule,’’ which was enacted in 2013 as a safety rule, the thought being a player wearing just one helmet all season was better than wearing multiple ones throughout the year.

 The Seahawks haven’t wanted to wear their new helmet with the old uniforms — something a few other teams have tried with usually awkward results — and painting the helmets during the season isn’t practical.

-But it has been expected that the NFL may address the one-helmet rule again this year — NFL spokesman Brian McCarthy told ESPN “there are ongoing discussions for a potential change for the 2021 season, but no decisions have been made.”
+But it has been expected the NFL may address the one-helmet rule again this year — NFL spokesperson Brian McCarthy told ESPN “there are ongoing discussions for a potential change for the 2021 season, but no decisions have been made.”

 And if the one-helmet rule is changed, then the Seahawks will undoubtedly explore options for wearing throwback uniforms in future years.